RDIL/dockerlint/README.md

 # dockerlint

+> **Dockerlint is deprecated.
+I don't have time to maintain it anymore, please find an alternative.**

-Lint a Dockerfile for potential issues related to image size and functionality.
+Lint a `Dockerfile` for potential issues related to image size and functionality.

 ## How to Use